-The idyllic fishing village of Albion is well worth a visit; here, visitors can see the only red and white lighthouse in Mauritius.
-More impressive than the 100-year-old tower itself is the view of the cliffs from the grounds of the lighthouse.
-With a bit of luck, or if you register in advance, you can even enter the lighthouse itself and enjoy a view of the north coast and the ocean from above.
+Albions idyllic fishing village is definitely worth a visit.
+Here you can also marvel at the only white-red lighthouse in Mauritius.
+Even more impressive than the 100-year-old tower itself, but is the view of the cliffs from the site of the lighthouse.
+With a bit of luck or prior registration, you can even enter the lighthouse and see even further view of the north coast and the sea looking from the top.

 Famous Chapel of Cap Malheureux is a popular place for lovers and honeymooners due to its sparkling red roof.
 Every year, hundreds of couples fulfill their tropical wedding dream by the sea in this small Catholic church.